SASheader1

 The Society for Archaeological Sciences (SAS) and the Journal of Archaeological Science (JAS) have partnered in a new initiative to highlight and celebrate the key role of early career researchers in advancing archaeological science.
 The purpose of the award is to promote and acknowledge research excellence among early career scientists and provide an international venue for publication of significant work.
 The research must have a notable impact in the field of archaeological science.

 Manuscripts must be nominated for consideration for the award upon submission to JAS.
 The manuscript will be peer-reviewed by external reviewers as per JAS ordinary procedures.
 The Emerging Investigator Award will be selected by the SAS Executive Board and senior editors of JAS after evaluating the group of nominated and published manuscripts.
 Nominations will be considered once per year.
-All nominated papers with a publication date in 2023 will be considered, and the award announcement will take place early in 2024.
-Manuscripts submitted in one year but published in a different year will be rolled over for later award consideration (e.g. submitted 2022, published 2023, eligible for award announced in 2024).
+All nominated papers with a publication date from the previous year will be considered, and the award announcement will take place in the first half of the current year.
+Manuscripts submitted in one year but published in a different year will be rolled over for later award consideration (e.g. submitted 2023, published 2024, eligible for award announced in 2025).

 The winning article will be widely promoted and made available for free from JAS for one year.
 The Emerging Investigator author will be highlighted by The Society for Archaeological Sciences and the Journal of Archaeological Science, and will receive a prize of USD $500.